- 1 pint milk

 - white breadcrumbs, about a third to half a loaf

 - freshly grated nutmeg

-- Bring the milk to the boil in a stainless steel saucepan.
+- Bring the milk to a boil in a stainless steel saucepan.

 - Add a little salt and pepper.